-Looking for inspiration for your wedding music but weary of reading repetitive lists of the same song suggestions?
-We combed some of our favorite wedding-themed movies for the music-driven scenes that helped make them memorable and therefore might work as wedding music – and it turns out there were quite a lot of them.
-Whether the film was about looking for love (“Muriel’s Wedding”), running from love (“Runaway Bride”), or love in general (“Love Actually”), each one featured a wedding and fantastic music.
+Looking for inspiration for the music that will be played at your nuptials, but weary of reading repetitive lists of the same suggestions?
+We combed some of our favorite wedding-themed movies for the music-driven scenes that helped make them memorable and therefore might work as wedding songs – and it turns out there were quite a lot of them.
+Whether the film was about looking for love (“Muriel’s Wedding”), running from love (“Runaway Bride”), or love in general (“Love Actually”), each featured a wedding and a fantastic soundtrack.

-Look through our list of excellent songs culled from wedding-themed flicks, and see if one or more works for your wedding processional, recessional, first-dance song, or as an all-around awesome reception tune, and be sure to check out the accompanying movie clips (spoiler alert!) and music videos on YouTube.
+Look through our list of excellent songs culled from wedding-themed flicks, and see if one or more works for your ceremony processional, recessional, first-dance song, or as an all-around awesome reception tune, and be sure to check out the accompanying movie clips (spoiler alert!) and videos on YouTube.

 1. “All You Need Is Love” in Love Actually